sandysound/orvibo-b25-server/README.md

 | Orvibo Smart Socket (US/CAD) | S25 | @wichopy |
 | Orvibo Smart Socket (UK/GB) | B25UK | @valchonedelchev |

+## Docker

+I have extened this project to also run in a docker container.

+PK and PlugArray can be passed in via enviroment variables.

+orviboPK = 'xxxxx'
+plugArray = 'uid:MACADDRESS,name:PRINTERNAME'

 ## Contributing

 I'm more than happy for other people to contribute to this library just send a pull request.